 Dear Jesse,

-Pat listed you as a reference for a senior iOS developer role at Acme (link to job).
-Can you comment on Pat’s abilities concerning:
+Pat listed you as a reference for a senior iOS developer role at Acme (link to the job).
+Can you comment on Pat's abilities concerning:

 - verbal and written communications